Cyber attack shuts down top U.S. fuel pipeline network

 “Unless cybersecurity measures are embedded in a technology’s development phase, we are likely to see more frequent attacks on industrial systems like oil and gas pipelines or water treatment plants,” Pipikaite added.

-Reuters reported earlier on Friday that Colonial had shut its main gasoline and distillate lines.

-During the trading session on Friday, gasoline futures on the New York Mercantile Exchange gained 0.6% to settle at $2.1269 a gallon, while diesel futures rose 1.1% to settle at $2.0106 a gallon - both outpacing gains in crude oil.
-Gulf Coast cash prices for gasoline and diesel, meanwhile, edged lower on prospects that supplies could accumulate in the region.
+After the shutdown was first reported on Friday, gasoline futures on the New York Mercantile Exchange gained 0.6% while diesel futures rose 1.1%, both outpacing gains in crude oil.
+Gulf Coast cash prices for gasoline and diesel edged lower on prospects that supplies could accumulate in the region.

 “As every day goes by, it becomes a greater and greater impact on Gulf Coast oil refining,” said Andrew Lipow, president of consultancy Lipow Oil Associates.
 “Refiners would have to react by reducing crude processing because they’ve lost part of the distribution system.”